GEO 120 with Professor Bertolas

 Extra credit: There is none.
 None is assigned, none is accepted.

 In order to help you do your best in class, please inform the instructor of any conditions that may require modification of seating, testing, or other practices.
 In addition, be aware that Wayne State College provides many services to assist students.
 Conn Library has computers to aid in research and librarians to assist you.
 STRIDE and the Learning Center, both located in the Student Center, provide advice in test-taking and help in writing term papers (e.g., working with word processing software, formats, punctuation, bibliographies, etc.).
 The Counseling Center can assist in career planning, stress management, and individual/group counseling.

-CONSCIENTIOUS STUDENT BE AWARE OF?
+THE CONSCIENTIOUS STUDENT BE AWARE OF?